 View all web browser and mobile devices available in our cloud-based test lab.

 Mobile device testing labs enable quick and quality releases of mobile apps to users.
 But what’s the best way to leverage them and which testing challenges do they answer?
-To answer these questions, let’s take a look at eight mobile device lab facts you may not have known.
+To answer these questions, let’s take a look at eight facts about mobile testing labs facts you may not have known.
 But first, let’s clarify what a mobile device testing lab is.

-A mobile device testing lab is a center that provides testers, QA, developers, and DevOps with all the mobile devices, operating systems, and browsers they need for efficient and agile mobile testing.
+Mobile testing labs are centers that provides testers, QA, developers, and DevOps with all the mobile devices, operating systems, and browsers they need for efficient and agile mobile testing.

 Through the device testing lab, testers can automate their mobile testing and run tests while simulating real user conditions.
 As a result, they can improve the speed and quality of their mobile software delivery.